GinoAvanzini/fruit-sorter/docs/draft_notes.md

 References
 1 Canny, J., A Computational Approach To Edge Detection, IEEE Trans.
 Pattern Analysis and Machine Intelligence, 8:679-714, 1986 DOI:10.1109/TPAMI.1986.4767851

+### Inertia tensor for feature extraction

+The relative magnitude of the eigenvalues of the tensor is thus a measure of the elongation of a (bright) object in the image

 ### K-means algorithm

 #### A